AdobeDocs/experience-manager-cloud-service.en/help/onboarding/data-privacy-and-protection-readiness/data-protection-and-privacy.md

 # AEM Readiness for Data Protection and Data Privacy Regulations {#aem-readiness-for-data-protection-and-data-privacy-regulations}

 >[!WARNING]
+>THIS PAGE IS FOR INTERNAL DOCUMENTATION ONLY.
+>THE CONTENT OF THIS PAGE IS CURRENTLY SUBJECT TO THE LEGAL REVIEW, AND IS ALSO WAITING FOR CONFIRMATION ON CERTAIN TECHNICAL DETAILS.

+>[!WARNING]
 >
 >The contents of this document do not constitute legal advice and are not meant as a substitute for legal advice.
 >